THE PERVERSION OF GRACE

 Introduction

-Therefore it is of faith, that it might be by grace; to the end the promise might be sure to all the seed; not to that only which is of the law, but to that also which is of the faith of Abraham; who is the father of us all, (Romans 4:16)
+Therefore it is of faith that it might be according to grace, so that the promise might be sure to all the seed, not only to those who are of the law, but also to those who are of the faith of Abraham, who is the father of us all (Romans 4:16)

+The Apostle Paul was often contradicted by Jewish teachers who could not grasp the fact that God was doing something new among men, especially among the Gentiles.
+He taught us about “grace.”
 The other writers of the New Testament emphasized godly behavior rather than imputed (ascribed) righteousness.
-But to the Jew of Tarsus was given by the Spirit of God the understanding of the Divine grace that has been brought to the elect through Christ.
-The doctrine of salvation by grace through faith is emphasized in the Book of Romans, Chapters Three through Five.
+But the Spirit of God gave the Jew of Tarsus (Paul) the understanding of the Divine grace that has been brought to the elect through Christ.
+The doctrine of salvation by grace through faith is emphasized in the book of Romans chapters 3-5.

 It is difficult for a Gentile believer to appreciate how radical a change is experienced when a devout Jew passes from trust in the works of the covenant given through Moses to faith in the finished work of Jesus.